Ravikumarchavva/T20WinPrediction/README.md

 - **FastAPI**: Used to build the backend API for model serving.
 - **Docker**: Containerized the machine learning model for scalable deployment.
 - **Power BI**: Created reports for visual analysis of the model’s predictions.

-## Future Enhancements
-- Implementing real-time data ingestion to continuously improve the model.
-- Further optimization of the model to enhance accuracy.
-- Adding more features to enrich the predictive power of the model.